zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/atp-apex-table-app/README.md

     ![](img/section2/image1.png)

-2. Create the EMP and DEPT tables.
+2. Create the Project tables.
 Note that we do not want to create an application directly on the tables.
     * On the Project Data row, click **Install**.

     ![](img/section2/image2.png)